drdaemos/xc5-docs/en/design_changes/creating_popup_widget.md

 ## Creating popup button

 X-Cart has `\XLite\View\Button\APopupButton` class, which defines popup button.
-In order to use it, you should extend it with your custom button class (this thing is thoroughly explained in [Working with viewer classes]({{ baseurl_lang }}/basics/working_with_viewer_classes.html)).
+In order to use it, you should extend it with your custom button class (this thing is thoroughly explained in {% link "Working with viewer classes" rkeo2b3XP %}).
 To do this, we are creating a file `<X-Cart>/classes/XLite/Module/Tony/PopupDemo/View/Button/DemoPopupButton.php` with the following content:

 {% highlight php %}{% raw %}
 <?php